raileyoff/RAILEY/README.md

 ## About Me 💬

 Hello!
 I'm Rayleigh, a passionate developer specializing in Discord bots.
 I enjoy creating innovative solutions to enhance Discord server experiences and bring communities together through automation and interaction.
-With a strong background in [mention relevant skills or technologies], I'm dedicated to crafting high-quality, reliable bots that exceed expectations.
+With a strong background in JavaScript (Node.js), I'm dedicated to crafting high-quality, reliable bots that exceed expectations

 ## Skills 💻